-Chelsea Dirks-Ham begins her second season as a graduate assistant coach for the Bears in 2013-14.
-Previously, she served as a volunteer assistant for the program during the 2011-12 season.
+Chelsea Dirks-Ham begins her third season on head coach Dave Collins' staff and first as an assistant coach for the Bears in 2013-14.
+Previously, she served as a graduate assistant in 2012-13 and volunteer assistant in 2011-12.

 In addition to working with the men's and women's stroke groups, Dirks-Ham has played an integral role in the Bears' recruiting efforts.

 In her time as a graduate assistant coach, Missouri State continued its prominence in the stroke events at the MVC Women's Swimming & Diving Championships.
 The Bears have owned the medley relays, extending its streak to 10 straight victories in the 200 medley, while they have won eight of the past nine 400 medley relays.
 In 2012-13, Missouri State compiled five NCAA consideration times along with seven individual conference titles.
 With the exception of the 100 fly, the Bears nearly swept the stroke events at the 2013 MVC Championships in Carbondale, Ill.